 On new years eve, crowds start to gather from early in the evening to join a popular party that extends will into the early hours of New Years Day, and is probably the iconic Canadian event, although this year Ottawa will again be hoping to contend that title, as the battle for Canadian new years eve supremacy really starts to heat up!

-Nathan Phillips Square is the focal point of the new year celebrations in Toronto (and most of the festive celebrations to be fair - Toronto's Christmas tree is also here, the lighting of which takes place this year on the 30th November, preceded by the spectacular Cavalcade of Lights) where the now famous Citytv New Year's Bash takes place.
-This event features live music and entertainment in the leadup to spectacular fireworks at midnight.
+Nathan Phillips Square is the focal point of the new year celebrations in Toronto (and most of the festive celebrations to be fair - Toronto's Christmas tree is also here, the lighting of which takes place this year on the 30th November, preceded by the spectacular Cavalcade of Lights).
+This event starts from 8pm and features live music and entertainment in the leadup to spectacular fireworks at midnight.

-If you're looking for a hotel with a private party to bring in your new year then the Sheraton Centre Toronto Hotel are hosting a new year's eve party at a venue that also benefits from some spectacular downtown views - secure your tickets here.
+If you're looking for a hotel with a private party to bring in your new year then the Sheraton Centre Toronto Hotel are hosting a new year's eve party at a venue that also benefits from some spectacular downtown views.
+The Hilton Toronto on Richmond St West is another option for a semi-formal event.

 For fans of comedy the annual Massey Hall New Year's Eve Comedy Extravaganza is well worth looking out for, featuring a selection of stand-up comedians and sketch artists - ticket details to follow.

 If you're looking for dining options in Toronto for the new year, then there are plenty of options to choose from, with local and international cuisines all more than adequately catered for.
-Most popular venues include Donatello, Kiwe Kitchen, Byzantium, Bocca on Baldwin and the fantastically named Queen & Beaver Public House!
+Most popular venues include Donatello, Kiwe Kitchen, Byzantium, Bocca on Baldwin and the fantastically named Queen & Beaver Public House! if you're interested specifically in fireworks views then 360 The Restaurant at the CN Tower has to be a top choice!
 See all the top Toronto restaurants here.

 Places to watch live online - last year the big New Year's Eve Bash was broadcast live online by CityTV (starting at 10pm local time) from Nathan Phillips Square and was a great success, so we expect to see the same again this year: